SajeYrid/python/UPDATE PLANS.md

         Attack: Deals 5 Damage to the Dinosaur if it isn't defending.
         Defend: Allows you to take 0 Damage This Turn
         Charge: Powers up Attack to deal Double Damage next turn
+      ADDED: If you end up dying and killing the dinosaur at the same time, both the you died and you won text show up.
+To fix this, either:
+        Make killing the dinosaur the inititave so the player can progress Make unique dialog that says "As you see the dinosaur collapse, you slowly lose conscience and fall over.
+YOU DIED"